La Ruta de los Conquistadores: Stage 2: Perafán de Ribera

 The second day of La Ruta de los Conquistadores begins in Tres Ríos, located in the province of Cartago and ends in Turrialba, also located in Cartago.
 During this stage competitors ride 79 km approximately.
 The elevation gain of day two is of about 2500 m.
 The altitude change is 1291 m over sea level, to 3025 m over sea level, to 607 m over sea level.
 The climate during the Perafán de Ribera stage consists mostly of wind and rain, with a temperature range of 5–8 C, and drastic climate changes.
 Hypothermia is usually a problem during this stage.
 The terrain is 20% pavement, 20% volcanic rocks and ash, 30% steep uphill and 30% technical downhill.

 Day 2 also starts at the crack of dawn and racers have until 5pm to finish.
 The 79 km feature a fearsome climb of about 6,000 feet, from Tres Ríos straight up the Irazú Volcano, with the high probability of bitterly cold weather much of the day.
-Starting at 1291 m above sea level, the ride is a never-ending ascent until competitors reach 3025 m.
-Then it levels off, passes the Turrialba Volcano, and starts one of the fastest and longest downhills in Costa Rica, finishing in the town of Turrialba at an elevation of 607 m.
+Starting at 1291 m above sea level, the ride is a continuous ascent until competitors reach 3025 m.
+Then it levels off, passes the Turrialba Volcano, and starts a long downhill section in Costa Rica, finishing in the town of Turrialba at an elevation of 607 m.
 On this day, it is very important to have well-functioning brakes and be prepared for cold weather riding.
 At 10000 ft with wind and rain, hypothermia is a risk, as it can get near freezing.